 Nevertheless, over the deliberation, several Council people expressed concern that even though the sale could still fall through, the City had no plan B. Among them were Treva Reid, Janani Ramachandran and Noel Gallo, who nevertheless are still proposing ancillary budget amendments to the current mid-cycle amendments proposed by Thao—these amendments envision increases to the police and fire budget and additional monies for safety ambassadors along with the sale of the Coliseum.

 The October Contingency, if it were to be enacted in the event of a failed Coliseum sale, would slash the police force for the first time in years, freezing 78 officers and deleting the two latter police academies of the year.
 And it would, ironically, represent the "defund" scenario that many right wing critics have erroneously argued has been the case for years at the City of Oakland.
 No police would be laid off in the contingency scenario, but attrition would be allowed to continue without any recharge of the police force in the latter half of the year.
 Even with deletion of the two academies, the police force would likely remain above the 610 envisioned in the contingency for much of the remainder of the year, given its current attrition rate.
-The contingency contemplates four fire station brownouts that would last beyond the fiscal year.
+The contingency contemplates five fire station brownouts that would last beyond the fiscal year.
 A late arrival of Coliseum sale proceeds beyond September 1 is also factored into the contingency plan, with service levels restored as the funds become available.

 With all of the delays, the mid-cycle process is very behind schedule.
 Today's special meeting was envisioned as the main deliberative budgetary session, with Friday scheduled in case work remained to be done by the June 30 deadline.
 But Friday, June 28th, will be the first day the Council contends with a trifecta of new scenarios—the contingency budget; the Bas Budget Team Amendments; and the budget amendments offered by Reid, Ramachandran and Noel Gallo.
 Reid contemplates millions in restored funding for things like surveillance cameras, restored police civilian roles and even the Bulky Block Party in her memo to the Council.